Barnaby discovers Singapore

 Singapore's colonial icons overshadowed by contemporary architecture. © Mark Bowyer

 Singapore offers a quasi-socialist housing system underpinned by a fair amount of social engineering.
 Among other things, it means that even the poorest Singaporeans aren’t likely to face the kind of housing precarity that’s common in Australia.
-More than 70% of Singaporeans still live in HDB flats - built by the government and purchased under a complex subsidy system.
+More than 70% of Singaporeans still live in HDB (Housing Development Board) flats - built by the government and purchased by tenants under a complex subsidy system.

 Singapore’s health and education systems beat Australia’s by most measures.

-Singapore’s great free-market ambassadors in Australia make a lot of the country’s low income and company tax rates - and they’re for real.
+Singapore’s great free-market ambassadors in Australia make a lot of the country’s low tax rates - and they’re for real.

-But Singapore's new One Nation BFF, probably hasn't noticed that one of his beloved gas guzzling utes, would cost him around $100,000 in fees, BEFORE he buys the car and gets it registered.
+But Singapore's new One Nation BFF, probably hasn't seen the compulsory levies on individuals and companies.
+It's certain he hasn't noticed that one of his beloved massive gas guzzling utes, like a RAM 1500, would cost him A$330,000–$415,000 to take out on the road in Singapore - more than twice cost in Australia.
 There are heavy road-user charges too.

 Teaching is considered a prestige job in Singapore.
 Pay is comparable to Australia but the benefits are significant in housing and healthcare.
-And respect underpins both idea of education and the profession of teaching.
+Respect for education and the teaching profession runs deep in the culture.

-The likely deal-breaker for Barnaby’s new Singapore romance is the island's fierce defence of science - including the scientific reality of human-induced climate change.
-Sure, it’s gonna be complicated achieving nett zero on a tiny island.
+The likely deal-breaker for Barnaby will be the island's fierce defence of science - including the scientific reality of human-induced climate change.
+Sure, it’s gonna be complicated achieving net zero on a tiny island.
 But Singapore’s is a fact-based government.
 They even introduced Asia’s first carbon tax.